-- With the successful conclusion of Kenya’s first peaceful, democratic presidential, senate and gubernatorial elections in April 2013, Kenya is poised to do just that.
-Given its position as the economic, commercial, and logistical hub of East Africa, private equity capital is now flowing into Kenya, and more U.S. companies are investing in Kenya and setting up local and regional operations to take advantage of Kenya’s strategic location, comprehensive air routes, and status as a regional financial center.
+Kenya has a market-based economy and is generally considered the economic, commercial, and logistics hub of East Africa.
+With the strongest industrial base in East Africa, Kenya has been successful in attracting private equity capital.
+More U.S. companies are investing in Kenya and setting up local and regional operations to take advantage of Kenya’s strategic location, comprehensive air routes, and status as a regional financial center.

-- According to the Kenya National Bureau of Statistics 2013 report, Kenya’s volume of trade expanded by 4.4 percent in 2012.
-Although Kenya’s domestic exports fell by one percent, re-export earnings increased by 35.7 percent.
-Imports grew by 5.7 percent mainly due to purchases of petroleum products, capital goods, food products and chemical fertilizers, which accounted for 58.4 percent of the total import bill.
-In 2012 the balance of payments improved due to increased foreign exchange reserves and IMF loans.
-Meanwhile, Kenya’s current account deficit grew from 34 billion shillings to nearly 36 billion shillings.
+- According to the Kenya National Bureau of Statistics 2014 report, Kenya’s volume of trade fell by 2.2 percent in 2013.
+Domestic exports grew by 4.110% percent in 2014, while imports grew by 12.43% percent mainly due to purchases of petroleum products, capital goods, food products and chemical fertilizers, which accounted for 58.4 percent of the total import bill.
+Kenya’s current account deficit grew from USD 4.783 billion in

-- The agricultural sector is the largest employer in Kenya, contributing 25.9% of GDP.
+- The agricultural sector is the largest employer in Kenya, contributing 25.3 percent of GDP.
 The country’s major exports are tea, coffee, cut flowers, and vegetables.
 Kenya is the world’s leading exporter of black tea and one of Kenya’s top foreign exchange earners.
-In 2010, favorable weather conditions and a stable foreign exchange rate boosted production and export earnings to record levels as the best year ever.
-Unfortunately, in 2011, as a result of a dry spell in the early part of the year, both local tea production and exports fell by five percent to register 377 million kilograms of local production and 421 million kilograms of exports.
-However, in 2012 good weather yielded bumper crops of wheat and maize, reducing Kenya’s dependency on grain imports.
+In 2014, Kenya registered 444.8 million kilograms of local production and 499.9 million kilograms of exports.

-- Kenya's financial and manufacturing industries, while relatively modest, are the most sophisticated in Eastern Africa.
-While Kenya’s mineral resources are limited, it is a potentially important source of high-value mineral commodities such as titanium, and oil, where recent exploration off of the Indian Ocean coast began.
-In March 2012, oil was discovered in Turkana by the British oil company Tullow.
-U.S. oil companies have also entered the market with plans to begin exploration in late 2012/early 2013.
+- Kenya's financial and manufacturing industries, while relatively modest, are the most sophisticated in East Africa.
+Although Kenya’s mineral resources are limited, the country has a potentially important source of high-value mineral commodities such as titanium.
+The larger East African region is now one of the fastest emerging oil and gas frontier regions in the world, with Kenya expected to become an oil producer in the near future.

-- Kenya enjoys an extensive (if uneven) infrastructure.
-Nairobi is the undisputed transportation hub of Eastern and Central Africa and the largest city between Cairo and Johannesburg.
+- Kenya enjoys an extensive, but uneven, infrastructure.
+Nairobi is the transportation hub of Eastern and Central Africa and the largest city between Cairo and Johannesburg.
 The Port of Mombasa is the most important deep-water port in the region, supplying the shipping needs of more than a dozen countries despite stubborn deficiencies in equipment, inefficiency, and corruption.
 As a result of these deficiencies, the Port of Mombasa has been earmarked for major expansion and re-habilitation.
-Additional opportunities in the infrastructure sector are outlined in Chapter 4.

-- The peaceful and historic passage of a new constitution in late August 2010 instilled hope in Kenya's future political and trading prospects.
-Unfortunately, the implementation has been slow and problematic, mainly as a result of vested political interests.
-That said the peaceful elections of April 2013 resulted in a new federal administration with19 ministries instead of 34, 47 new county governors and county governments –very similar to U.S. states that can compete on global capital markets to attract new trade and investment.
-Kenya also now has two houses of parliament (with the addition of a Senate), and is receiving increased attention from the international investment, political and business communities.
-With Vision 2030, a 20 year development program in place, and partial implementation of a new political reform agenda, Kenya is increasingly regarded as a stable place to invest and trade with the rest of East Africa.
+- The peaceful elections of April 2013 resulted in a new federal administration with 19 ministries instead of 34, and 47 new county governments which are similar to the way U.S. states compete on global capital markets to attract new trade and investment.
+Kenya also now has two houses of parliament as well as a Senate, and the country is receiving increased attention from the international investment, political and business communities.

 - The government has been unable to provide a secure environment for businesses and families, particularly in urban settings.
 Property crime and violence are major concerns and have become another unavoidable cost of doing business for companies in Kenya.